No items found.

 1. Multiple relationships

 One prevalent ethical concern arises when psychologists engage in multiple relationships with their clients, blurring professional boundaries and compromising therapeutic effectiveness.
-Such situations may involve dual roles, where a psychologist assumes a therapeutic and non-therapeutic relationship with a client, such as a romantic or business connection.
+Such situations may involve dual relationships, where a psychologist assumes a therapeutic and non-therapeutic relationship with a client, such as a romantic or business connection.

 This unethical conduct violates the APA Ethics Code's principle of avoiding psychological harm and conflicts of interest, as it can lead to exploitation, confusion, moral issues, and compromised confidentiality.
 Psychologists must maintain clear boundaries to uphold the integrity of the therapeutic relationship and ensure the well-being of their clients.